spindriftgroup/run-assembler/README.md

 This plugin does not install Oracle Commerce (ATG) but assumes it is already installed and does not exclude the user from any Oracle licensing obligations.
 This plugin is operational for *nix environments, is enabled for Windows but has not been tested on Windows.
+**Due to the exhaustive list of options not all variations have been tested**

 Environmental Requirements
 ==========================